-During spring, and especially before the main hill-sheep lambing season in mid-March and April, some farmers have traditionally controlled foxes and crows by laying poison applied to meat baits.
-However, protected wildlife and valuable sheep dogs can be accidentally killed as well as foxes and crows.
-Poisons also pose risks to human health, especially children, if accidentally ingested ingested.
+During spring, and especially before the main hill-sheep lambing season in mid-March and April, some termers have traditionally controlled foxes and crows by laying poison applied to meta bars.
+However, pretected wit that feed on dead Everlock, including White-tailed See Eagles recently released in Kerry, Many tamers have given up using poison in favour of other, safer nethods.